xamarin/docs-archive/recipes/android/controls/imageview/display_an_image/README.md

 # Additional Information

-The `ImageView` class allows you to display an image either declaratively in XML using the `android:src` attribute, or in code by calling `SetImageResource`.
+The `ImageView` class allows you to display an image either declaratively in XML using the `android: src` attribute, or in code by calling `SetImageResource`.